Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator

 \subsection{Characteristics of 3D silicon sensors and timing}

 Silicon sensors based on 3D electrode geometry were proposed more than two decades ago by S. Parker~\cite{3D, Parker}.
-Unlike their planar counterpart, the electrode structure of 3D silicon sensors is developed in the vertical direction, orthogonal to their surface.
+Unlike their planar counterpart, the electrode structure of 3D silicon sensors is developed in vertical direction, orthogonal to their surface.
 At the expenses of a more complex production process, this structure bears a number of important advantages.
-As the sensor thickness is made independent of the inter-electrode distance, the charge carrier drift length can be made very short (around 20-30~$\mu$m), and the induced current signals very fast, while preserving the amount of charge deposited by ionisation inside the sensor volume, and therefore the signal amplitude.
+As the sensor thickness is made independent of the inter-electrode distance, the charge carrier drift length can be made very short (around 20-30~$\mu$m or even less), and the induced current signals very fast, while preserving the amount of charge deposited by ionisation inside the sensor volume, and therefore the signal amplitude.

 The vertical electrodes roughly follow the path of the ionising particle to be detected.
 This makes the effect of delta rays ($\sigma_{\rm dr}$ in eq.~\ref{eq1}) on time fluctuations negligible, improving time resolution.
-It is worth recalling here that delta rays, sometimes referred to as \emph{Landau fluctuations}, pose an intrinsic limit to the time performance of other silicon sensors based on timing--optimised planar technology~\cite{SADROZINSKI}.
+It is worth recalling here that delta rays, sometimes referred to as \emph{Landau fluctuations}, pose at approximately 20 ps the intrinsic limit of time performance for other silicon sensors based on timing--optimised planar technologies~\cite{SADROZINSKI}.

-The short inter-electrode distance has also a beneficial effect on radiation hardness, as reduces the trapping probability of the charge carriers while they travel towards the collecting electrodes.
-Indeed, 3D silicon sensors show an unmatched radiation resistance, being successfully tested up to $3\times10^{16}~{\rm n}_{\rm eq}/cm^2$,~still without reaching their operation limit~\cite{3Dradhard}.
+The short inter-electrode distance has also a beneficial effect on radiation hardness, as it reduces the trapping probability of the charge carriers while they travel towards the collecting electrodes.
+Indeed, 3D silicon sensors show an unmatched radiation resistance, being successfully tested up to $3\times10^{17}~{\rm n}_{\rm eq}/cm^2$~\cite{3Dradhard}.

-Because the $\sigma_{\rm dr}$ term is naturally at its minimum, in 3D silicon sensors the term $\sigma_{\rm un}$ is crucial for the improvement of timing performance.
+In 3D silicon sensors, being the $\sigma_{\rm dr}$ term naturally at its minimum, the term $\sigma_{\rm un}$ is crucial for the improvement of timing performance.
 It depends strongly on the geometrical structure of the sensor sensitive volume.
-Once the velocity saturation regime is reached, the more uniform the weighting field, the more uniform the shape of the signals and consequently the smaller the time arrival dispersion.
+Once the velocity saturation regime is reached, the more uniform the weighting field, the more uniform the shape of the signals and consequently the smaller the dispersion in the time of arrival of the signals.
 On the other hand, the sensor contribution to the noise, affecting the term $\sigma_{\rm ej}$, also depends on the geometry of the sensor volume through its capacitance and therefore must be carefully considered during the design optimisation process.